jessicadever1/findAFarmer/README.md

 ## Instructions for Installing Find A Farmer
-To launch the Simplified Supper app, you will need to have access to command line tools, node package manager, JSON Server.
+To launch the Find A Farmer app, you will need to have access to command line tools, node package manager, JSON Server.
 If you do not have access to any of these tools, you can find instructions for installing them in the Appendix.